Neu-Bob/selfHosted/steve.md

 ### File Services
 - OpenMedia Vault

 OpenMedia Vault (OMV) is one of several popular Linux distributions designed to convert any computer capable of running Linux into something resembling a much more expensive Network Attached Storage (NAS).
 OMV makes storing, sharing, and backup of data easy, and allows for easy integration with Docker for running low-impact containers close to the shared storage.
-Commonly used with Raspberry Pi computers installed in custom computer cases designed to hold  a Pi and several hard disk drives.
+Commonly used with Raspberry Pi computers installed in custom computer cases designed to hold  a Pi and one or more hard disk drives.

 ### Password Manager
 - VaultWarden